NextSDS Logo

 Stability

-ABS Resin is stable under normal temperature and atmospheric pressure conditions.
-Sulfuric acid and Lead can decompose at high temperatures.
+ABS Resin: Stable under normal temperature and atmospheric pressure conditions.

 Reactivity